qscat/qscat/docs/source/manual/tabs/shorelines.rst

 .. figure:: /img/shorelines/shorelines-tab-fields.png
    :align: center
+   :alt: Fields section in Shorelines Tab

-   Shorelines fields in Shorelines tab.
+   Fields section in Shorelines Tab

 Under the :menuselection:`Shoreline Fields`, select the ``date`` and ``uncertainty`` fields of the currently selected shoreline layer to be used.
 These are the fields that are automatically created in :ref:`tab_automator_shoreline_fields` automator or manually created.